High-Protein Granola Bar Recipe with InVite® Whey Protein Powder

 According to Nicole Crane, B.S., NTP, former Director of Nutrition for InVite® Health, whey protein is a dairy protein and it ranks very high in terms of quality and digestability.
 Whey is considered a “perfect” protein, which means it contains all of the essential amino acids that our bodies cannot make and must get from dietary sources.
 Whey protein is rich in two amino acids, glutamine and leucine, that make it particularly helpful for rebuilding muscle.
 Glutamine makes up about 60% of the amino acids in our muscle and serves as an essential source of fuel for muscle cells, giving them energy, power and strength.
 The essential amino acid, leucine, is a branch chain amino acid with powerful muscle stimulating properties.
 This makes leucine and whey protein a powerful ally in the fight against muscle loss.

 The benefits of whey are numerous, beyond muscle protection, repair and rebuilding.
 Whey has been shown to support weight loss, especially of fat tissue, mainly through muscle building and balancing of blood glucose (sugar) levels.
+Are you looking to try these bars?
+You could also check out Matador Men’s Performance for further support on muscle building and balancing.
 Further, whey was shown to be more satiating than soy protein or casein, helping subjects feel fuller for longer, leading to reduced food cravings.
 Whey also supported a greater loss of body weight and lead to a reduction in overall daily caloric intake.viii Whey protein may be a dieter’s best friend and an ideal replacement for sugary beverages or even breakfast.